-ef.
-Information on flow dependent beneficial uses at the proposed project location; and fg.
-Information on the aquatic life at the proposed project location, including species and habitat requirements.
+- f.
+Information on flow dependent beneficial uses at the proposed project location; and - g.
+Information on the aquatic life at the proposed project location, including species and habitat requirements. - C. Additional information.
+The board [may shall] require additional information [if] needed to evaluate compliance with this [chapter regulation].

-B Duty to reapply.